Complaints policy

 • date or timeframe by which a response can be expected.

-Our policy is to respond in full within 10 working days of receipt of a complaint, wherever possible with an ideal maximum of a further 10 working days to complete.
+Our policy is to respond in full within 10 working days of acknowledgement of a complaint, wherever possible with an ideal maximum of a further 10 working days to complete.

-If an extension beyond this time is required to enable the Council to respond to the complaint fully, this should be agreed by both parties.
+If an extension beyond this time is required to enable the Council to respond to the complaint fully, this should be agreed by both parties within the initial 10 working day period.
 In relationship to Housing Landlord complaints where agreement over an extension period cannot be reached, the Council will provide the Housing Ombudsman’s contact details so the resident can challenge the plan for responding and/or the proposed timeliness of a response.

 If the Council cannot respond in full within the acknowledged timescale, it will provide regular updates every week.
 These will detail the reason for the delay and when a response can be expected.